 - There’s a new “endpoint security” framework and API.

-- macOS apps must be notarized to run on Catalina.
+- macOS apps must be notarised to run on Catalina.
 This is one we’ve known about for a while, but now’s the time for it to go into place.

 Swift UI is a new user interface framework designed to make it easier to build apps.
 It makes user interface development much faster with reduced code, meaning you can more swiftly (sic) build apps for deployment across all Apple platforms.